nirvus/infra-recipes/README.recipes.md

 APIs for checking out, building, and testing Fuchsia.

+&mdash; **def [analyze\_collect\_result](/recipe_modules/fuchsia/api.py#393)(self, step_name, result, zircon_build_dir):**

+Analyzes a swarming.CollectResult and reports results as a step.

+Args:
+  step_name (str): The display name of the step for this analysis. result (swarming.CollectResult): The swarming collection result to analyze. zircon_build_dir (Path): A path to the zircon build directory for symbolization
+    artifacts.

+Raises:
+  A StepFailure if a kernel panic is detected, or if the tests timed out.
+  An InfraFailure if the swarming task failed for a different reason.

+&mdash; **def [analyze\_test\_results](/recipe_modules/fuchsia/api.py#435)(self, step_name, minfs_image_path, build_dir, output):**

+Analyzes a MinFS image filled with task results, whose path is derived from a CollectResult.

+Args:
+  step_name (str): The name of the step under which to test the analysis steps. minfs_image_path (Path): A relative path to the MinFS image that may be used to
+    derive the full path to the MinFS image from a CollectResult. build_dir (Path): A path to the build directory for symbolization artifacts. output (str): Kernel output which may be passed to the symbolizer script.

+Raises:
+  A StepFailure if any of the discovered tests failed.

 &mdash; **def [build](/recipe_modules/fuchsia/api.py#222)(self, target, build_type, packages, variants=(), gn_args=(), test_cmds=()):**

 Builds Fuchsia from a Jiri checkout.